fjolnir/xnomad/README.md

 [Download](http://d.asgeirsson.is/sfEI) a binary and copy `xnomad.default` to `~/.xnomad`

 And then just execute xnomad, your windows will be snapped in place.
-(Make sure "Access for Assistive Devices" is enabled in Accessibility preferences)
+(Make sure "Access for Assistive Devices" is enabled in Accessibility Preferences)

 To learn the hotkeys, read xnomad.default